HEKYPTO/DSDE_TANTAN/README.md

-# Welcome to the Future of Research: Unleash Your Scholarly Power of Data Science! 🚀
+# Welcome to the Future of ACADEMIC SCOPUS: Unleash Your Scholarly Power of Data Science! 🚀

 Hey there, fellow **TANTAN** seeker! 📚 ✨